DaveHartburn/PiWildCam/README.md

 # PiWildCam

 Early commit.
 A wildlife camera for the Raspberry Pi.
 It can sit as either a Pi and a camera module in a nextbox, or in a stand alone enclosure as a trailcam, with LCD screen for status and a PIR.
+Uses BrightPi for IR/White light illumination.

 Full details and setup instructions pending.